 The city has two higher education institutions – the University of Bristol and the University of the West of England, along with 129 infant, junior and primary schools, and 17 secondary schools.
 After a section of north London, Bristol has England’s second-highest number of independent school places available.

-House prices stand at an average of £327,541, which is a fall of 1.27 per cent since 12 months ago.
-With properties in a variety of architectural styles, from medieval to modern, there’s something to suit the taste of every discerning house-hunter.
+House prices for Bristol stand at an average of £321,883.
+The majority of sales during the last year were terraced properties, which sold for an average price of £304,528, while semi-detached properties sold for £327,469 and flats fetched £251,631.
+With homes in a variety of architectural styles, from medieval to modern, there’s something to suit every discerning house-hunter.